- Consultation & Presentation

 Just for kids

-Guide book for the beginner
+Guide book for the beginners

 Appelhof, M. (1997) Worms Eat My Garbage.
 2nd edition 162p.
 Flower Press, Kalamazoo Michigan.

-Book for the advanced
+Book for the advanced reading

 Darwin, C. R. (1881) The Formation of Vegetable Mould, through the Action of Worms, with Observations on Their Habits.
 First edition 326p.
 John Murray, London.